At the start of a moment

 - At the beginning of the crisis, Claude argues with union representative Garth about the bus drivers' strike (which needs to be put on hold so the plane people can be transported to shelters).
 After the state of emergency ends, they go back to having the exact same argument.

-- The first and last non-soundtrack scenes take place at Tim Horton's.
+- The first and last non-singing scenes take place at Tim Horton's.
 They also involve Constable Oz running in to talk to the mayor, first to tell them about the disaster, the second to tell him about the donations at the Community Center.
+Lampshaded with Claude's line, "Everything starts and ends at Tim Horton's."

 - "Welcome To The Rock" is reprised in the finale, prominently featuring the line: